pharrisee/TheFrontLinuxServerInfo/README.md

 #! /usr/bin/bash

 export SAVEDIR=$HOME/TheFrontServerData
-export SERVERDIR=$HOME/TheFrontServer # same as targetDir in the previous script export SERVERNAME="Server Name goes here" export SERVERTITLE="For old people by old people!"
+export SERVERDIR=$HOME/TheFrontServer # same as SERVERDIR in the previous script export SERVERNAME="Server Name goes here" export SERVERTITLE="For old people by old people!"
 # can have multiple admins, separate them by ';'